ARTIST STATEMENT - 日本語

 As a child, she often accepted what was offered, especially when others chose for her, before she had time to decide for herself.
 This tendency continued into adulthood in Japan, making it difficult at times to connect with her own preferences.

 Later, after relocating to New York, things began to shift.
-There, she was often asked, "What do you think?"
+There she was often asked, "what do you think?"
 That question invited her to turn inward, and she began to reconnect more deeply with her own sensibilities.

 In parallel with this shift, long before she moved to New York, she had encountered the work of Jackson Pollock in Japan at the age of 18.
-That moment stayed with her, drawing her toward abstract expression as a way to hold unspoken emotion without explanation.
+That moment stayed with her, drawing her toward abstract

 Today, her work focuses on translating what quietly resonates within her into visual form.